QuantVI/succ_algo_trdng/left_off.md

 Starting __data.py__ our Data Handler (starts on page 135)

 Everything from beginning through `update_bars()` was initially tested to see the error message.
+This is the starting state of the DataHandler class.
 These functions will be filled in later.

+continue form page 139 at the bottom `get_latest_bar_value`